xolyn/eudist/README.md

 Using this algo., we can use `numpy` to easily achieve without a single loop.

 The code is divided into 2 parts, where `inprd.py` achieves the inner product part (matrix $G$) and the `eudist.py` importing methods from `ip.py` achieves the matrix $S$, matrix $R$ and linear combination part.

+This method will contribute around **2000** (even more when dimension still goes up) times faster than the traditional one using loops!